ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 The number of epochs is arbitrarily set to 10 for this example.
 When the training is finished, the model weights are saved to a `.pth` file.

-Here is the code for the training loop:
+Use this code for the training loop:

 ```python
 num_epochs = 10